Today we see Saint Peter poking into the hidden will of God.

 We, also, can faithfully testify.
-We are not eyewitnesses of Christ's earthly life.
-Yet He Himself has washed us.
-He Himself has spoken His forgiving Gospel to us.
-He Himself has fed us His most holy Body and Blood.
+We are not eyewitnesses of Christ’s earthly life.
+Yet He, the Lord, has washed us.
+He, the Savior, has spoken His forgiving Gospel to us.
+He, our dear Brother, has fed us His most holy Body and Blood.
 These things were not done by a mere man, but by the God-Man, begotten from eternity, yet born of the Virgin.
 He has served us in this place with His grace.

 We do not need to tell others how that made us feel, or how the quality of our life is better because of Christ.
 We do not need to add to the Gospel message to make it better or more effective.
 We do not need to be more friendly or more persuasive or more sensitive to people’s felt needs.
 No, we need only speak the Word truthfully.
 Be faithful to the Word, and it is enough, and more than enough.

 Faithfulness may bring hardship or even death.
 But we need not fear death.
 Saint Ambrose said, “There is, then, nothing to fear in death, nothing for us to mourn, whether life, which was received from nature, be rendered up to it again, or whether it is sacrificed to some duty that claims it … And no one has ever wished to remain as at present.”
 So whether we go to be with Christ because our body fails in the natural order of things, or whether we go because we confessed the truth and lost our lives, either way it is better for us to be with Christ than to remain in the flesh in this sinful world.